 We run our security program in compliance with a range of well-known industry standards.
 We appreciate that these attestations matter, as they provide independent assurance to our customers that we are on the right track.
 Read more about our Security Management Program.

-SOC 2, ISO27001, PCI DSS and CSA STAR are standards that we certify against at the moment.
+SOC2, ISO27001, ISO27018, PCI DSS and CSA STAR are standards that we certify against at the moment.
 More details about these programs are available on our Compliance page.

 Atlassian has been accredited to ISO27001, for the scope of operations described in our certificate of accreditation.
-In short, our security team is currently certified for its security engineering, security intelligence, and security projects functions.
 The scope of accreditation is currently being expanded across the organization.

 ISO/IEC 27001 also leverages the comprehensive security controls detailed in ISO/IEC 27002.
 The basis of this certification is the development and implementation of a rigorous security management program, including the development and implementation of an Information Security Management System (ISMS).
 This widely-recognized and widely-respected international security standard specifies that companies that attain certification also:

-Atlassian is currently extending its security and privacy controls throughout the business to meet the requirements of ISO27018 as parts of its GDPR compliance program.
+Atlassian is currently extending its security and privacy controls throughout the business to meet the requirements of ISO27018 as parts of its Privacy and GDPR program.

 ISO/IEC 27018 is a code of practice that focuses on protection of personal data in the cloud.
 It is based on the information security standard ISO/IEC 27002 and provides additional implementation guidance for ISO/IEC 27002 controls applicable to public cloud Personally Identifiable Information (PII).
 It also provides a set of additional controls and associated guidance intended to address public cloud PII protection requirements not addressed by the existing ISO/IEC 27002 control set.